Brazed plate oil cooler

 If the oil contains solid particles, it is advisable to install a filter before entering the plate heat exchanger.
 For SWEP brazed heat exchangers, the mesh size of the filter should be < 1 mm, for ARES heat exchangers < 2 mm.
 Smaller mesh catches more dirt, but such a filter will create pressure losses and will need to be cleaned frequently.
 The plates of the exchanger are rough and folded due to the herringbone pattern.
 That brings turbulent flow and a self-cleaning ability.
 The greater the media flow, the greater the effect.
 However, higher flow results in greater pressure losses and a more powerful circulating pump may be required to overcome them.

 It is usually necessary to take into account that the cooler will need to be cleaned.
-This can be achieved by switching it to a cleaning circuit: the heat exchanger is flushed with kerosene at a current higher and opposite than that which is normal during operation.
+This can be achieved by switching it to a cleaning circuit, where deposits from oil are flushed out using kerosene at a higher and opposite flow rate compared to normal operation.

 More thorough cleaning can be achieved after disassembling the heat exchanger.
 This method is only possible with gasketed heat exchangers.
 It is advisable to perform regular circulation of the cleaning liquid.
 You should disassemble the heat exchanger only if it cannot be sufficiently cleaned by circulating and the plate cooler shows a high pressure drop and does not provide the original performance.
 The heat exchanger plates must not be scratched: the deposits must be cleaned with a plastic brush not a steel brush.